Roundup: Shield gets back on track with win over Frontier

 Shield’s men’s team held on for a 7-6 victory, while the women’s squad hammered out a 10-1 rout.
 The mixed doubles team came close to completing a sweep, but fell 6-5 in a draw-to-the-button shootout.

-After losing two consecutive matches, Shield is now level with a 2-2 record in the debut season of Rock League.
-Frontier dropped to 1-3, with one round-robin game to go Friday for each franchise before Saturday’s seeding matches.
+After losing two consecutive matches, Shield is now level with a 2-2 record and is in third place overall in the debut season of Rock League.
+Frontier (1-3) remains in last place with one round-robin game to go Friday for each franchise before Saturday’s seeding matches.
 The top four franchises advance to Sunday’s playoff stage.

 “We needed that one,” said Shield captain Brad Jacobs, who skips the men's team.
 “We needed to bounce back after a couple of losses.
 It's really nice to see our women's side getting into a groove and our mixed doubles team is in every single game.
 I think our men's team is rolling pretty good too, so that was a big win.”